JoshingYou1/nephrology-nexus/README.md

 #### Lab Results
 ###### getAllLabResultsByPatientChronologically
-    This method gathers all of the lab results that belong to a single patient, based on their database id, and then sorts<br/> them chronologically.
+    This method gathers all of the lab results that belong to a single patient, based on their database id, and then sorts
+    them chronologically.

 #### Patients
 ###### getAllPatientsByClinicAlphabetically
-    This method gathers all of the patients that belong to a single clinic, based on its database id, and then sorts them<br/> alphabetically.
+    This method gathers all of the patients that belong to a single clinic, based on its database id, and then sorts them
+    alphabetically.

 ### Screenshots